Infection

 Zinc

-Refer to label instructions 2 stars Zinc deficiencies can impair immune function.
+Zinc deficiencies can impair immune function.
 Supplementing with zinc has been shown to increase immune function in healthy people.
 Zinc lozenges have been found helpful in against the common cold.

-Marginal deficiencies of zinc result in immune function impairments.36 In a double-blind study of healthy elderly people, supplementing with 45 mg of zinc per day for one year significantly reduced the frequency of infections.37 Some doctors recommend lower amounts of supplemental zinc for people experiencing recurrent infections, such as 25 mg per day for adults and even lower amounts for children (depending on body weight).
+Marginal deficiencies of zinc result in immune function impairments.
+In a double-blind study of healthy elderly people, supplementing with 45 mg of zinc per day for one year significantly reduced the frequency of infections.
+Some doctors recommend lower amounts of supplemental zinc for people experiencing recurrent infections, such as 25 mg per day for adults and even lower amounts for children (depending on body weight).
 Zinc lozenges have been found helpful in some studies for the common cold.
 Long-term zinc supplementation should in most cases be accompanied by a copper supplement in order to prevent zinc-induced copper deficiency.

 American Ginseng

-Refer to label instructions 1 star American ginseng supports the immune system and protects against microbes.
+American ginseng supports the immune system and protects against microbes.

 Herbs that support a person’s immune system in the fight against microbes include the following: American ginseng, andrographis, Asian ginseng, astragalus, coriolus, eleuthero, ligustrum, maitake, picrorhiza, reishi, schisandra, and shiitake.